 - Choose your seat strategically- If you are involved in an accident, you’ll want to be sitting on an aisle seat in the middle of the bus.
 Your seat should be on the opposite side of oncoming traffic.
 This way, if the bus is hit, you have the greatest chance of avoiding injury.

-- If you feel that your driver is going too fast, or driving in a dangerous manner, ask him to slow down– It never hurts to ask.
+- If you feel that your driver is going too fast, ask him to slow down– It never hurts to ask.
 Chances are, if you feel in danger, other passengers probably do too.

 - When traveling by bus, go with the biggest most reputable company– They generally have higher safety standards and hire better-trained drivers.